 Franchising has experienced a rapid growth in Denmark over the recent decade, which is attributable to both foreign franchise systems establishing in Denmark and Danish companies expanding through the use of franchise systems.
-From 2007 to 2009 the annual growth rate of franchise brands in Denmark was 4.4 per cent and in 2009 82 per cent of the franchise brands in Denmark were domestic.2

 Among the biggest foreign franchise brands in Denmark are McDonald's, Burger King, Domino's Pizza, Subway, 7-Eleven, Avis Rent a Car and Sixt Rent a Car.
 Some of the latest newcomers are Dunkin' Donuts, Starbucks, Carl's Jr and Pizza Hut.